 6. The customer service could be better, worse, or the exact same

 Whether you fly budget or full-service airlines, great and terrible experiences happen anywhere.
-In fact, in our travels, we’ve only ever had rude staff, lost luggage, and flight delays/cancellations flying (all in one go, too) with full-service airlines (thanks United!).
+In our own travels, we've only ever had rude staff, lost luggage, and flight delays/cancellations flying with full-service airlines (thanks United!).

 Don't be scared off by naysayers.
 Cancellations, delays, and muck-ups can happen with budget and regular airlines and are a general risk of flying!